SageDAO/MemeX-Solidity/README.md

 `node scripts/create_lotteries_from_json.js <path_to_drops_json_file>`

-will deploy a new NFT contract and create a new lottery for each new drop, updating the json with the created lotteryId.
+will create a new lottery for each new drop, updating the json with the created lotteryId.

+## Creating Merkle Trees with lottery results

+The script to run prize distributions can be called with the following command:

+`node scripts/prize_distribution.js <lotteryId>`

+It will find prize winners, create the merkle tree and update the lottery contract with the root hash.
+It also saves proofs on our database.
+After that lottery results can be queried from the database fetching the proofs required when claiming a prize.

 ## Unit tests